-In this guide, we'll show you how to create the Glasses - Advanced effect.
+In this guide, we'll show you how to create the Glasses and Gradient effect.

 This effect is one of our featured templates.
 You can find it by opening Spark AR Studio and selecting Samples, or by downloading the sample content.
 You can adapt any of the assets in this effect in your own projects.

 You can also find out more about what's in the finished effect.